Nipping and Biting (Problem Solving)

 The Ankle Biter – Nipping and Biting

 This is similar to babies and children.
-Babies need plenty of nap time in the crib, otherwise they get over tired and cranky.
-Small children also need naps and structured time during the day, otherwise they become unruly and wild.
-Puppies are the same and require structure, boundaries and plenty of crate time.
+Babies need plenty of nap time in a safe spot, otherwise they get over tired and cranky.
+Small children also need naps and structured time during the day, otherwise they become frustrated and overtired.
+Puppies are the same and require stimulation, guidance, and plenty of nap time.

 Watch the Clock